CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 the second fetch will still be re-executed when the first one revalidates.
 This happens because we can't mix `ISG` with non ISR fetches at component level.
 To modify this behavior, the only option is increase the revalidation interval for the second fetch

+And also keep in mind that cache only works in server components, not on client components